Dungeon Keeper 3

-A Dungeon Keeper 3 inspired game, War for the Overworld, was released in 2015.
+War for the Overworld, a game inspired by Dungeon Keeper 3, was released in 2015.
 This originated as a fan endeavour to develop the third game in the franchise, with the developers moving away from the Dungeon Keeper IP in 2011.

 History

 High-level conceptualisation and design documentation formally began after the release of Dungeon Keeper 2 in June 1998, with a small design team drawn from the same development staff.
 Game designer and scriptwriter Zy Nicholson resigned from the studio in late 1999 and was replaced on the project by Ernest W. Adams.
 Though never officially announced by publisher EA, development was acknowledged by a website update from the DK3 team in early February 2000.
 Development was cancelled in March 2000, though it was not until August of the same year that Bullfrog Productions revealed that the game had been cancelled.
 At the time, Bullfrog's website explained that it had cancelled production to work on other projects:

 A third episode of the Dungeon Keeper saga was underway, but opportunities to develop new intellectual properties on new platforms such as PlayStation 2 have meant that DK3 has been put on hold.
 There are currently no plans for another Dungeon Keeper game, however it remains an important franchise and there may be opportunities for us to pursue that direction in the future.

 The projects that provoked Dungeon Keeper 3's cancellation were EA's Harry Potter and Lord of the Rings games.